faenrandir/a_careful_examination/documents/polygamy/why_no_children.md

         Brian Hales [wrote](http://josephsmithspolygamy.org/common-questions/plural-marriages-sexual/):

         > An important consideration is the phenomenon of diminishing returns.
 After a certain point, the addition of new plural wives did not necessarily increase Joseph’s opportunity for additional sexual encounters with each plural wife. **Such a dynamic would, inevitably, have curtailed chances for conception on the part of his plural wives.**

+1. Various birth control methods, including withdrawal, may have been used.

+    * Use of and instructions on how to make a rubber condom [was becoming widespread in the 1840s](https://en.wikipedia.org/wiki/History_of_condoms#18th_century).
+    * A variety of birth control methods [were being published in the early 1800s](http://artsci.case.edu/dittrick/online-exhibits/history-of-birth-control/contraception-in-america-1800-1900/early-literature/), including withdrawal.

+1. Smith may have used John C. Bennett's services or he or someone in Nauvoo perhaps learned to perform abortions from him.

+    See Hale's LDS apologetic/scholarly perspective [here](http://mormonpolygamydocuments.org/abortions/).

+    So, good evidence supports the fact that Bennett was practicing abortion and that he could cover up a trail of philandery using it.
+Sarah Pratt claimed Bennett practiced abortion on some of Joseph Smith's plural wives, but most LDS scholars discount her testimony due to possible exaggeration and inconsistencies in it.

+    LDS scholars also discount the abortion hypothesis because, they say, it would make Joseph look hypocritical since he taught that celestial marriage was for the purpose of raising up seed.
+However, the fact that he was sealed to a 7 month pregnant woman strongly suggests that raising up seed was not a huge practical concern for Joseph.

+    Finally, it is important to note that Bennett was only around Joseph Smith for [some of the time he was engaged in plural marriage](https://lecturesondoubt.com/2019/03/27/top-6-exmormon-myths/).

+1. All of the various possible descendants have not yet been tested for paternity yet.

+    Genetic tests have been confirmed to rule out paternity for the seven most likely candidates.

+    The Deseret News summarized Ugo Perego's presentation:

+    > In the past, seven sons (Orrison Smith, Moroni Pratt, Zebulon Jacobs, Mosiah Hancock, Oliver Buell, John Hancock and Don Alonzo Smith) were ascribed to Joseph Smith through polygamous unions.
+Negative findings resulted after DNA testing was employed to reconstruct Joseph Smith’s male Y chromosome signature and to compare it to the Y chromosome of male descendants of the alleged sons.

+    However, Hales assembled a list of potential progeny [Allegations of Joseph's Paternity](http://josephsmithspolygamy.org/wordpress/wp-content/uploads/2016/06/Possible-Children-chart.jpg), and [a 2007 article](https://www.deseret.com/2007/11/10/20052616/dna-tests-rule-out-2-as-smith-descendants), also summarizing Perego's work, states that "approximately 12 people [were] alleged to have been Smith's children."

+    In fact, Don Bradley recently (December 24, 2018) [claimed that he had identified a child of Joseph Smith by polygamy](https://imgur.com/HK3z6gx) and is currently doing Y-chromosomal testing to confirm or falsify his hypothesis.

 1. For the polyandrous unions, Joseph may have been competing for fertilization with an existing married partner